The world owes a duty to the Untouchables as it does to all suppressed people to break their shackles and to set them free.

 B.R.
 Ambedkar and W.E.B.
 Du Bois are both renowned as campaigners for domestic equality, and indeed as significant social and political thinkers in their own right.
-Both, in fact, were the first in their ascribed domestic race and caste categories to earn doctoral degrees—Du Bois from Harvard in 1895 and Ambedkar from Columbia in 1927.
+Ambedkar was in fact the first Dalit to earn a doctoral degree, from Columbia University in 1927.
+Du Bois had been the first African-American to earn a PhD from Harvard, in 1895.
 Ambedkar, best known as the tireless advocate for India’s Dalits (formerly ‘untouchables’), went on to serve as chief architect of the country’s post-independence 1950 Constitution, which established a range of individual rights protections.
 Du Bois, as a co-founder of and leading figure for decades in the National Association for the Advancement of Colored People (NAACP), similarly challenged the pervasive exclusion and domination of African-Americans.
 Both demanded a wholesale transformation of their deeply hierarchical societies.

 Both also offered blueprints for political institutions beyond the state that would be capable of hearing and addressing challenges to repression within.
 Du Bois sought to put his plan into practice at the newly formed United Nations in the mid-1940s, and Ambedkar helped to inspire a current network of Dalit activists to do the same.
 Du Bois and the NAACP delivered their ‘Appeal to the World’ to the UN in 1947.
 This included exhaustive documentation of racially motivated discrimination and violence against African-Americans.
 In drafting the Appeal’s introduction, Du Bois highlighted the vast gulf between America’s founding ideals of equality and the treatment it had given to African-Americans: “a great nation, which today ought to be in the forefront of the march toward peace and democracy, finds itself continuously making common cause with race hate, prejudiced exploitation and oppression of the common man.”
 He called on the UN and its member countries to pressure the United States to take more decisive action against such discrimination as “a basic problem of humanity.”